Youngkingman/GluaVirtual/README.md

 # GluaVirtual
-A simple virtual machine written by goalng, which can parse and run lua script
+A simple virtual machine written by goalng, which can parse and run lua